aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Start with easy functions that don't depend on any other functions. `overPopulated`, `underPopulated` and `ressurectable` are good ones to start with.

+## Stretch ideas

+Can you write it without loops?

+Can you get it working in the browser?
+(Consult with instructors for help before you start)

 ## Resources

 Number | Name